ydataai/ydata-profiling/docsrc/source/pages/advanced_usage/changing_settings.rst

 To control ``pandas-profiling`` through a custom file, you can start with one of the sample configuration files below:

-- `default configuration file <https://github.com/ydataai/pandas-profiling/blob/master/src/pandas_profiling/config_default.yaml>`_ (default)
+- `default configuration file <https://github.com/ydataai/ydata-profiling/blob/master/src/ydata_profiling/config_default.yaml>`_ (default)
-- `minimal configuration file <https://github.com/ydataai/pandas-profiling/blob/master/src/pandas_profiling/config_minimal.yaml>`_ (minimal computation, optimized for performance)
+- `minimal configuration file <https://github.com/ydataai/ydata-profiling/blob/master/src/ydata_profiling/config_minimal.yaml>`_ (minimal computation, optimized for performance)

 Change the configuration to your liking and point towards that configuration file when computing the report:

 .. code-block:: python

-  from pandas_profiling import ProfileReport
+  from ydata_profiling import ProfileReport

   profile = ProfileReport(df, config_file="your_config.yml")
   profile.to_file("report.html")